janxb/tutorials/content/hetzner-debian-root-on-zfs.md

 # adjust /etc/resolv.conf to your liking

 # adjust /etc/network/interfaces to your network setup
+# you can find the network interface name via 'ip link show'
 echo "
 auto eno1
 iface eno1 inet static